20centcroak/github-cheatsheet/cheatsheet.md

 * tag v1.1, *master* branch label  and *featureY* branch label point on commit ID 774c2a6
 * tag v1.0 points on commit d86540b

-*fielThen if we switch from branch featureZ to branch master
+*fileb* has been deleted in commit 774c2a6, then it has been recreated and some content inside has been updated in commits da1bc46 and 6cf4f3a.
+Then if we switch from branch featureZ to branch master

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTA1NTk3NzAwLDEyNDQxMTk2NTIsLTc3OD
+eyJoaXN0b3J5IjpbMTM3OTA5NjYwNSwxMjQ0MTE5NjUyLC03Nz
-A1MjkyOSwtMTk0MjI2MDM1MiwtMTY2MzIxMTEwOCw5NjAxNjU0
+gwNTI5MjksLTE5NDIyNjAzNTIsLTE2NjMyMTExMDgsOTYwMTY1
-MTUsNDA1NjIyNzkxLDExMTA4Mjg1Niw0NjIyNDg1MjUsLTE4Mz
+NDE1LDQwNTYyMjc5MSwxMTEwODI4NTYsNDYyMjQ4NTI1LC0xOD
-kwOTUyOTEsLTMzMjk0MDgzOCwtOTY4Njc5MTQ0LDIwNTQ2ODgx
+M5MDk1MjkxLC0zMzI5NDA4MzgsLTk2ODY3OTE0NCwyMDU0Njg4
-NDIsMTE0MjYyOTQ2MCwtMTUyNjI5MTYzNSw5OTQ3OTk0NzMsLT
+MTQyLDExNDI2Mjk0NjAsLTE1MjYyOTE2MzUsOTk0Nzk5NDczLC
-E0NTA0NTgyODYsLTE2NzM5NDQxNDksMTQ3Nzc5NDU5NCwtMzYy
+0xNDUwNDU4Mjg2LC0xNjczOTQ0MTQ5LDE0Nzc3OTQ1OTQsLTM2
-MTUxMzQ5XX0=
+MjE1MTM0OV19
 -->